briandconnelly/envvar/README.md

 ## Speaking Native Types

-Let’s say our `NUM_CPUS` environment variable is set.
-For this example, it’s set to 8.
+Let’s say our `NUM_CPUS` environment variable is set to 8.
 Because `Sys.getenv()` returns strings, we can’t immediately treat it like the integer that it is.

 ``` r
 Sys.getenv("NUM_CPUS") / 2